AI Manifesto

 • Left voluntarily: I've left multiple jobs on good terms to work on my own things.
 I'm experienced with inside + outside "corporate safety."

 • Written books: Distilled my thinking about intentional living, spending, and building creative lives we actually like into two books.
-Third in the works.
+A third is in the works.

 Join the list.